Paloja2017/Taxi_Data_Report/README.md

 ## Conclusion
  <br />
-As we see from the data, trips has reached maximum in 2015 and from there we have a decline with every year passes.
-We have to analyze also some other data from other data source and getting more and deeper insight about Sales Taxi Company.
+As we see from the data, trips reached maximum in 2015 and from there we have a decline with every year that passes.
+We have to analyze also some other data from other data sources and getting more and deeper insights about Sales Taxi Company.
-This project as I mentioned above was only to experiment with Microsoft Fabric also to showcase some of power bi cappabilities.
+This project as I mentioned above was only to experiment with Microsoft Fabric also to showcase some of Power BI cappabilities.